The Toy (1982 film): Box office

+Critical reception

 The Toy was panned by critics.
 On Rotten Tomatoes the film has an approval rating of 3% based on reviews from 30 critics, with the consensus reading: "A muddled and unfunny collision of two comedic titans, The Toy is unsuitable for children -- or anyone else seeking entertainment."
 Metacritic gave the film a score of 16 based on 8 reviews, indicating an "overwhelming dislike".

-Vincent Canby gave the film a bad review, stating "My mind wasn't simply wandering during the film—it was ricocheting between the screen and the exit sign."
+Vincent Canby gave the film a negative review, stating "My mind wasn't simply wandering during the film—it was ricocheting between the screen and the exit sign."
+Gene Siskel of The Chicago Tribune, noting his disappointment in his two-star rating, criticized the movie as having too much "smarm" along with not utilizing the talents of Pryor and Gleason together on screen.